Sega Saturn Architecture

 The opportunity

-This has been possible thanks to a combination of many factors:
+This shift was made possible thanks to a combination of key factors:

 Operating System

-Once the user powers on the console, the first component that starts up is the System Management & Peripheral Control (SMPC), a 4-bit microcontroller that takes care of initialising the neighbouring chips (such as switching on two SH-2s and setting them in a ‘master-slave’ configuration) [18].
+Upon powering on the console, the first component that starts up is the System Management & Peripheral Control (SMPC), a 4-bit microcontroller that takes care of initialising nearby chips, such as switching on the two SH-2s and setting them in a ‘master-slave’ configuration [20].

 Image